ON ... GOSUB

 Example with ON … GOSUB

-Section titled “Example with ON … GOSUB” 5 REM Random value between [0..3] both included10 LET X = INT(RND * 4): LET ok = 020 ON X GOSUB 50, 100, 150: IF ok THEN END30 PRINT "Invalid choice: "; X40 GOTO 1050 PRINT "You chose option 0": LET ok = 160 RETURN100 PRINT "You chose option 1": LET ok = 1110 RETURN150 PRINT "You chose option 2": LET ok = 1160 RETURN
+Section titled “Example with ON … GOSUB” 5 REM Random value between [0..3] both included10 LET X = INT(RND * 4): LET ok = 020 ON X GOSUB 50, 100, 150: IF ok THEN END30 PRINT "Invalid choice: "; X40 GOTO 1050 PRINT "You chose option 0": LET ok = 160 RETURN100 PRINT "You chose option 1": LET ok = 1110 RETURN150 PRINT "You chose option 2": LET ok = 1160 RETURNIn this example:

 - If

-is 0, the execution will jump to line 50. - If
+Xis 0, the execution will jump to line 50. - If

-is 1, it will jump to line 100. - If
+Xis 1, it will jump to line 100. - If

-is 2, it will jump to line 150.
+Xis 2, it will jump to line 150.

-In each block, after executing the corresponding print statement, the program sets the ok
+In each block, after executing the corresponding print statement, the program sets the ok variable to 1, indicating a valid choice.
+Then, the RETURN statement returns control to the line following the ON ...
+GOSUB statement.

 Remarks